Olympic Qualifier #5/6 USA

 DAY 2: CLEAN EXECUTION, NARROW SEPARATION

-Despite the quality of the jump, the depth of the field and compressed scoring bands meant the performance remained outside the cutoff for finals advancement.
+Despite the quality of the jump, the depth of the field and compressed scoring bands meant Ashton's 17th place performance remained outside the cutoff for finals advancement.
 Separation across the field again came down to fine technical distinctions rather than visible error.

 CLOSING THE 2025/26 WORLD CUP SEASON

-Lake Placid closed a season defined by progression inside increasingly competitive fields.
+Lake Placid marked the final Freestyle Aerials 2026 Olympic qualifying stop and a season defined by progression inside increasingly competitive international fields.
 Across the FIS World Cup calendar, Ashton earned his starts, managed pressure, and operated within the margins required at the highest level.
-While the individual events reflected immediate outcomes, the season as a whole revealed growth in consistency, decision-making, and composure under constraint.

-Ashton's World Cup season did not end with a single jump.
-It concluded with accumulated experience — carried forward.
+This World Cup season was not defined by a single jump.
+It was shaped by accumulated experience — carried forward into the next phase of Ashton's career.